webix-hub/gitbook-webix-jet/details/tools.md

 ```
 ### How to use

-To create a sceleton app, run the following commands:
+To create a skeleton app, run the following commands:

 ```
 mkdir myapp